-The Project will help bolster the local economy by providing reliable revenues to Project landowners and the host communities, including the Town of Hartland, Niagara County and associated school districts.
+The Project will help bolster the local economy by providing reliable revenues to Project landowners and the host communities, including the Town of Hartland, Niagara County, Royalton-Hartland Central School District and Barker Central School District.
 As currently proposed, the Project would contribute the following economic benefits to the region:

 At each of our projects in New York State, we strive to do our absolute best to positively impact all aspects of society, from protecting and preserving lands and historic communities, to uplifting the residents of communities with educational opportunities, workforce development opportunities, and collaborative partnerships whenever possible.

 For over 35 years, EDF Renewables has dedicated its efforts to creating a sustainable energy economy.
 We’ve done that by building and operating solar and wind energy generating projects across North America.